-(2) Any of the duties and powers of an ERO under this Order may be performed and exercised by any depute for the time being approved by the local authority which appointed the ERO, and the provisions of this Order apply to any such depute so far as respects any duties or powers to be performed or exercised by that depute as they apply to the ERO.
+23.-(1) Any of the duties and powers of an ERO under this Order may be performed and exercised by any depute for the time being approved by the local authority which appointed the ERO, and the provisions of this Order apply to any such depute so far as respects any duties or powers to be performed or exercised by that depute as they apply to the ERO.

-(3) It shall be the duty of each local authority to assign such officers to assist the ERO appointed by that authority as may be required for carrying out the ERO's functions under this Order.
+(2) It shall be the duty of each local authority to assign such officers to assist the ERO appointed by that authority as may be required for carrying out the ERO's functions under this Order.

-Payment of expenses of registration
+Payment of expenses of registration duties

-24.-(1) Any expenses properly incurred by an ERO in the performance of the ERO's functions under this Order (in this Order referred to as "registration expenses") shall be paid by the local authority by whom the ERO was appointed.
+24.-(1) Any expenses properly incurred by an ERO in the performance of the ERO's functions under this Order shall be paid by the local authority by which the ERO was appointed.

-(2) Any fees paid to the ERO under this Order shall be accounted for by the ERO and paid to the local authority by whom the ERO was appointed.
+(2) Any fees paid to the ERO under this Order shall be accounted for by the ERO and paid to the local authority by which the ERO was appointed.

-(3) On the request of an ERO for an advance on account of registration expenses, the local authority by whom the ERO was appointed may, if they think fit, make such an advance to the ERO of such an amount and subject to such conditions as they may approve.
+(3) On the request of an ERO for an advance on account of the expenses referred to in paragraph (1), the local authority by which the ERO was appointed may, if it thinks fit, make such an advance to the ERO of such an amount and subject to such conditions as it may approve.